-Trump hopes for unifying State of the Union after divisive year
+Trump pledges to 'make America great again for all Americans'

 Trump practiced delivering the address from the Map Room on Monday, the official said.
 Trump's predecessors also rehearsed their addresses from a mock podium and teleprompter set up in the White House basement room.

-Among the items Trump plans to raise in his remarks: a trillion-dollar infrastructure plan, paid for by federal, state and private dollars; a possible immigration agreement that would allow some undocumented immigrations to remain in the country; the sweeping tax cuts he signed into law late last year; and foreign policy matters, including "eye-opening" remarks on North Korea, according to a person familiar with the remarks.
+Among the items Trump plans to raise in his remarks: a trillion-dollar infrastructure plan, paid for by federal, state and private dollars; the sweeping tax cuts he signed into law late last year; and foreign policy matters, including "eye-opening" remarks on North Korea, according to a person familiar with the remarks.

+Trump also plans to advocate for a possible immigration agreement that would allow some undocumented immigrations to remain in the country.

 A team of speechwriters and top policy aides helped Trump craft his address, White House officials said.
 They included National Economic Council director Gary Cohn, National Security Adviser H.R.
 McMaster, senior policy adviser Stephen Miller and staff secretary Rob Porter.